damianavila/vIPer/README.rst

 (pylab is optional)

+Note: Set the --notebook-dir as the vIPer directory or open ipython notebook in the same directory where vIPer and the notebooks you are working lives.

 \$python viper.py

 (Dashboard page use port 8888, but you want to use another port, point to it using the address bar: Ctrl+a)